rna-oop/2425-m1-geniomhe-group-6/README.md

 - Reading PDB file and creating an RNA molecule object or a numpy array of coordinates.
 - Writing PDB and XML files from an RNA molecule object.
 - Reading multiple PDB files into a single numpy array of sequences, and another numpy array of coordinates.
-- Doing a Pipeline of Transformations on the sequences and coordinates arrays:
+- Creating a Pipeline of Transformations on the sequences and coordinates arrays:
   - Normalize by cropping or padding the sequences.
   - Kmers
-  - OneHotEncoding for a sequence or kmers
+  - OneHotEncoding for a sequence or kmers.
   - Distograms, specific atoms can be given, and there is an option to bucketize the distances.
   - Secondary Structure prediction (dot-bracket notation) using Nussinov algorithm or Watson-Crick distances.
-  - Tertiaty Motifs detection (hairpins, internal loops, bulges)
+  - Tertiaty Motifs detection (hairpins, internal loops, bulges).

-## Demo
+- Visualizations for the following:
+  - RNA molecule coarse grained models in 3D.
+  - OneHotEncoding of the sequence or kmers.
+  - Distogram.
+  - Secondary structure in arcs, network, or 2D.

 ## Class Diagram
 ![Class Diagram](/model/class-diagram.jpg)